National & Regional Plumber Hourly Rates

 Hourly Rate vs. Flat-Rate Pricing: Which Is Better?

-Most plumbers use one of two pricing models — and knowing the difference can help you budget smarter.
+Most plumbers use one of two pricing models, and knowing the difference can help you budget smarter.
+In fact, flat-rate pricing has become the standard for residential plumbing in 2026 because homeowners prefer knowing the total cost before any wrench turns.

 Flat-rate billing charges a fixed price for a specific job, regardless of how long it takes.
 Hourly pricing charges based on the actual time spent on the job, plus parts.